• Skip to primary navigation

 Dancing Water Fountain Circuit with Arduino

-Dancing Water Fountain Circuit with Arduino is small project where water moves like dance when music is played.
+The Dancing Water Fountain Circuit with Arduino is a small project that makes water move like a dance when music plays.

 int soundSensor = 2;